WALDORF PROGRAMME

 • Hands-On Learning

 Cognitive development is supported by the work of the hands: knitting, wood carving, gardening, and modelling.
+All of these practical skills allow children to become prepared and sustainable problem solvers.

 • Movement and Eurythmy